CFA Level 2 is often cited as the most difficult CFA level to handle, although the debate rages on.

-I somehow managed to do this years ago whilst working full time.
+I somehow managed to pass Level 2 exam years go whilst working full time.

-So here’s a detailed guide of my Level 2 study strategy with some useful tips and insights for your Level 2 preparation.
+So here’s my CFA Level 2 study guide with some useful tips and insights for your CFA Level 2 preparation.

-- How Many Hours I Need To Study for CFA Level 2?
+- How many hours do I need to study for CFA Level 2?

 While similar to Level 1 in covering 10 broad topics of investment analysis and ethics, the real challenge in Level 2 is to be able to apply those knowledge more thoroughly and accurately under time pressure.

-- CFA Level 2 exam consists of vignettes (mini case studies or item sets) covering 88 multiple-choice questions in total.
+CFA Level 2 format consists of vignettes (mini case studies or item sets) covering 88 multiple-choice questions in total.
 These are split into two 2 hour 15 minutes exam with 44 questions each.

 Having experienced all 3 Level of the CFA exams, Level 2 is certainly much harder compared to Level 1.
 I think it would be rare to find a charterholder that tells you otherwise!